 After composing your painting contractor marketing plan the next step is to define the plan by which you will be getting introduced to your target customers.
-A clear and effective advertisement strategy will help you in gaining the customers, at the very instant you are starting a painting company.
+A clear and effective advertising strategy for the painting business plan will help you in gaining the customers, at the very instant you are starting a painting company.

 6.1 Competitive Analysis